openflighthpc/concertim-ansible-playbook/vagrant/README.md

 1. Configure concertim visualisation app:

-   Ensure your local version of the visualisation app has an accessible `secret_key_base` set in `core`.
+   Ensure your local version of the visualisation app has an accessible `secret_key_base` set.
    This can be set using `EDITOR=nano rails credentials:edit` whilst in the visualisation app repo.
    You must also add active record encryption keys to this credentials file.
 You can obtain suitable keys for this by running (whist in the visualiser repo) `rails db:encryption:init` and add them to the credentials file manually,